RReverser/duktape/doc/buffers.rst

   - https://nodejs.org/docs/v0.12.1/api/buffer.html
   - https://github.com/joyent/node/blob/master/lib/buffer.js

-* Duktape has its own custom types:
+* Duktape has a custom plain buffer type which has a minimal memory footprint:

-  - Plain buffer data type which can point to a fixed size buffer, a dynamic (resizable) buffer, or an external (user allocated) buffer
+  - The plain buffer data type which can point to a fixed size buffer, a dynamic (resizable) buffer, or an external (user allocated) buffer

-  - Duktape.Buffer() object wrapper for plain buffer values (similar to how a String object wraps a plain string value)
+  - The plain buffer behaves like ArrayBuffer for Ecmascript code but maintains separate typing in the C API.
+It object coerces to an actual ``ArrayBuffer`` sharing the same underlying storage.

 * Blob (not very relevant):